-Sometimes God takes you the long way.
-And honestly?
-It’s tough to hang on when the direct route makes so much more sense.
+Sometimes God takes you the long way in life.
+That’s hard, because the direct route makes so much more sense.
 We’re all about efficiency.
 But God has a different destination in mind.

 The nation of Israel began their journey from Egypt to the Promised Land by promptly turning away from it.

 Rather than take the shorter, coastal route to Canaan, God directed Israel southeast toward the Red Sea.
 The direct route led through the land of the Philistines, and while God could have simply destroyed the enemy (as He would at the Red Sea), His concern lay more with the unprepared and fearful hearts of His people (Exod.
 13:17-18).

 So God took them the long way.
 And it seemed pointless.
 But was it?

 God’s deliverance by parting the Red Sea paved the way for Israel to meet God face to face at Sinai—and to receive the Law by which they could live in the Promised Land.

 If the goal was simply a destination, God seemed a lousy travel agent.
 A journey of three weeks would ultimately take 40 years!
 But God purposed to give His people something far more than a parcel of land; He offered them a changed heart.

 In the end, the land, the journey to it, and even God’s Word along the way came as but the means by which they would learn to know and trust Him.